LucasNobrega/ParticleExplosion/README.md

 ## Parameters
 The application let's you change a series of parameters.
 They are:
-* Number of particles;
+* Number of particles (default = 1000);
-* Curl of each particle;
+* Curl of each particle (default = 2);
-* Red Coefficient (How fast the red component of the RGB color spectrum changes);
+* Red Coefficient (How fast the red component of the RGB color spectrum changes) (default = 5);
-* Green Coefficient (How fast the green component of the RGB color spectrum changes); and
+* Green Coefficient (How fast the green component of the RGB color spectrum changes) (default = 12); and
-* Blue Coefficient (How fast the blue component of the RGB color spectrum changes).
+* Blue Coefficient (How fast the blue component of the RGB color spectrum changes) (default = 10).

 ## Launching
 Using the terminal you can launch application on your own PC.
 To do this, you will need C++11.
 You can compile all the files using the MakeFile available in this repository by just typing: `make all`.
 This will create an executable called main, which can then be run by typing `./main`.
+The parameters can be passed as arguments in the following order: Number of Particles, Curl, redCoef, greenCoef and blueCoef (E.g. `./main 1000 2 5 12 10` would pass the default values).